‘Playboy’ Model Lindsey Pelas Busts Out Of Skimpy Orange Bikini

 Pelas wore her platinum locks in a long, bouncy blowout that spilled over her sun-kissed skin.
 She playfully ran a hand through her hair as she shot the camera a seductive look.
 For makeup, the Esquire model chose contouring — a favorite makeup trick used by glamour models such as herself — and a heavy sweeping of shadow and mascara to make her emerald eyes stand out.
 She topped the look off with some baby-pink gloss that emphasized her plump pout.

-This photo is one in a long line of sizzling snaps posted by the model this week alone.
+This photo is one in a long line of sizzling snaps posted by the model just this week alone.
 Yesterday, Pelas wowed her fans with a shot of herself wearing a mustard-yellow dress that she posted to Instagram.
-The low-cut garb showed off her curvy upper half, and she upped the glam-factor by choosing a bouncy blowout, with the ends curled a bit, and stunning makeup.
+The low-cut garb showed off her curvy upper half, and she upped the glam-factor by choosing a bouncy blowout, with the ends curled a bit and stunning makeup.

 Pelas also shared some behind the scenes footage of herself being photographed in the yellow dress to her Instagram story and showed off the different poses she used to get just the right look.
 She smiled sweetly for the camera, tilting her head back and forth until the photographer got just the right angle to show off the gorgeous model’s assets.

-Pelas also took to her Instagram story to share that she had gone on a hike and “killed it” with a pal.
+She also took to her Instagram story to share that she had gone on a hike and “killed it” with a pal.
 For the fun activity, she wore a skintight sports bra in black and a pair of matching leggings that showed of her curvaceous frame.
 She topped the laid back look by popping a baseball cap over her curly, honey-colored locks which she wore backward, showing off her playful style.

 As always, fans of Pelas will be watching out for the next update from the stunning model.